theta360developers/webapi/README.md

 ## Overview

 The RICOH THETA WebAPI is based on the [Google Open Spherical Camera API](https://developers.google.com/streetview/open-spherical-camera/reference).
 Developers build mobile apps that communicate with the RICOH THETA camera using Wi-Fi and a HTTP protocol using GET and POST commands.

 Our community examples test the HTTP request and response behavior of the RICOH THETA using Dart.
 You can also use [curl](https://curl.se/) from the command line or a HTTP API tester such as [Postman](https://www.postman.com/).

-Our examples are designed so that you can easily read the JSON request without any knowledge of Dart.
+Some examples are designed so that you can easily read the JSON request without any knowledge of Dart.
 The contents of the HTTP request will be identical in any programming language.
 In the example below, Dart code is used to get the state of the RICOH THETA camera.
 The response is in JSON.